 Field-based experience is a large component of our early childhood programmes.
-Each week you will spend time working or volunteering in a licensed early learning centre, or home-based care setting, where you can apply theory into practice.
+Each week you will spend time working or volunteering in a licenced early learning centre, or home-based care setting, where you can apply theory into practice.

 These programmes lead to a variety of different opportunities from entry-level through to senior positions including:

 - Education support worker

 Successful completion of the level 7 Bachelor of Education (ECT) is the only programme to lead to recognised qualified teacher status, and thereby graduates are able to apply for teacher certification with the Teaching Council of Aotearoa New Zealand.

 “I want to become a qualified teacher, to have more knowledge to support children in early childhood, That's the purpose I wanted to pursue.
 Early childhood education is regarded as a key factor in a child's growth development and shaping their futures.
 I chose this course because I feel like I can make the world and society better for future generations.